PERSONAL INJURY LITIGATION*

 Our Personal Injury Team

-Callan Tansey law firm with offices on Wine Street, Sligo, Boyle, Dublin, Ballina and Galway, is a leading law firm recognised as one of Ireland’s foremost personal injury* and clinical negligence solicitors for road accidents, life-changing injuries to the brain or spine, and accidents at work.
+Callan Tansey law firm with offices in Sligo, Boyle, Dublin, Ballina, Galway and Limerick, is a leading law firm recognised as one of Ireland’s foremost personal injury* and clinical negligence solicitors for road accidents, life-changing injuries to the brain or spine, and accidents at work.
 We specialise in public liability cases from the initial application to the Personal Injury Assessment Board (PIAB) through to the courts.

 Our legal team has a reputation for fighting hard to ensure the best results for our clients.
 Our solicitors bring cases for those who have had an accident or have been injured because of someone else.
 We have vast experience in handling cases for those unfortunate enough to have suffered catastrophic injuries such as amputation, spinal and severe brain injuries and those involved in major disaster cases including work accidents, transport disasters and rail crashes.